meg-gutshall/flatiron-curriculum-notes/sql/getting-started/sql-inserting-updating-and-selecting.md

 ### The `INSERT INTO` Command

 We use the `INSERT INTO` command, followed by the name of the table to which we want to add data.
 Then, in parentheses, we put the column names that we will be filling with data.
-This is followed by the `VALUES` keyword, which is accompanied by a parentheses enclosed list of values that correspond to each column name.
+This is followed by the `VALUES` keyword, which is accompanied by a parentheses enclosed list of values that correspond to each column name.<br>
 **Important:** Note that we didn't specify the "id" column name or value.
 Since we created the table with an "id" column whose type is `INTEGER PRIMARY KEY`, we don't have to specify the id column values when we insert data.
 Primary Key columns are auto-incrementing.
 As long as you have defined an id column with a data type of `INTEGER PRIMARY KEY`, a newly inserted row's id column will be automatically given the correct value.

 ### Selecting Data